838 related texts · 4 related myths · Page 1 of 18

 The Mekhilta catalogs the multiple transgressions committed by someone who lends money at interest.
 From the Torah's various prohibitions against usury, the rabbis identified five ...

 They might sound distant, but their underlying principles still resonate.
-Imagine a system designed to periodically reset economic imbalances.
-That's the essence of Shemitah and Yo...
+A system designed to periodically reset economic imbalances.
+That's the essence of Shemitah and Yovel.
+The...

 The Torah, it turns out, is overflowing with them.
 Take the laws surrounding freeing Hebrew slaves, for example.
 We find some fascinating details in Sifrei Devarim, a collection of...